Top 8 Reasons to Use Email Signature Marketing

 Your email signature appears on a message that’s delivering a valuable payload of information, confirmation, assistance etc. The contact wants to read this message so you can guarantee at least one impression with each email signature sent.
 This also means the recipient is more likely to react to your signature’s content more closely.

-You could bring up a cross-sell opportunity, offer a social media resource or suggest an event via your email signature at the very moment the reader is most invested in the topic, which is as they consider the terms of some deal or the logistics of some provision.
+You could update your signature to include a cross-sell opportunity, provide a link to a blog post or include an eye-catching promotional banner when the reader is most invested in the topic; as they consider the terms of some deal or the logistics of some provision.

 As the reader and sender often know each other, there’s an implicit trust in what’s being said.
 At the absolute minimum, a corporate email is known to be legitimate, and in many cases, the mere fact it’s from a sender they trust may be reason enough to react to a campaign banner in an email signature.